nteract/hydrogen/README.md

     - If the line you're on is blank, Hydrogen will run the first block above that line.

 If your code starts getting cluttered up with results, run "Hydrogen: Clear Results" to remove them all at once.
+You can also run this command with ⌘-⌥-⌫.

 ### Managing kernels